Jack12xl/a-toy-fluid-engine/README.md

-# myFluid
+# A toy fluid engine
-A repo that trys to reimplement Euler based fluid simluation
+A repo that tries to reimplement Euler based fluid simulation.

-The project is based on [Taichi](https://github.com/taichi-dev/taichi), a programming language that embed both gpu and cpu parrellel computing.
+The project is based on [Taichi](https://github.com/taichi-dev/taichi), a programming language that embeds both GPU and CPU  parralleled computing.

 ### Dependency Installation